hcartiaux/doom64-dc-makefile/README.md

 ## Game files

-You must obtain these files by your own mean and place them in the directory `00_game_files`
+You must obtain these files by your own means and place them in the directory `00_game_files`.

 | File name    | md5sum                             | Description                                                                                                                                                                       |
 |--------------|------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|